In brief

 Physicians perform capacity assessments for different reasons and in different circumstances.
-They commonly assess capacity in their day-to-day practices for the purpose of obtaining informed consent to care.
-However, they may also be asked to conduct capacity assessments for reasons unrelated to clinical treatment.
+You may commonly assess capacity in your day-to-day practice for the purpose of obtaining informed consent to care.
+However, you may also be asked to conduct capacity assessments for reasons unrelated to clinical treatment.

 I. Capacity assessments for treatment purposes